Frequently Asked Questions

 Free telephone consultation

-I offer a free initial telephone consultation of up to 30 minutes.
+I offer a free initial telephone consultation of about 20 minutes.
 During this time you are free to talk through, without any obligation, the issues that are concerning you and ask any questions about me and how I work.
 This should give you a good idea of whether you would like to proceed to the next stage.
 If for any reason I can't help, I will always try to refer you on to someone who can.

 The assessment is a meeting where we can discuss the issues that have brought you to contact me and talk through how I might be able to help you and your child.
-It is important because we want your child to feel as comfortable as possible when they come for counselling but parents often find the meeting helpful as we begin to look at the problem in a different way and start to open up opportunities for change.
+It is important because we want your child to feel as comfortable as possible when they come for counselling.
+However, parents often find this first meeting helpful as we begin to look at the problem in a different way and start to open up opportunities for change.
 It also provides you the chance to ask whatever questions, reservations or worries you may have about counselling for children or in general.

 I am very used to the understandable nerves of both parents and children when we first meet and I keep the whole process very informal and friendly.
 I usually have a meeting of about an hour with the parent/s to talk through the problems and then a separate, shorter meeting with your child, either on the same day or at another time, depending on what we agree is best.
 I will also speak to your contact at the school if we agree this will be helpful and include follow up phone calls in the cost of the assessment.

 Sessions cost £50.
 We will discuss during or after the assessment how many sessions your child will need.
 It is usually most helpful if we can arrange for your child to come regularly at the same time each week.
-Payment is due weekly on the day of the session, by bank transfer, cash or cheque.
+Payment is due on the day of the session, by bank transfer or cash.
+Cancellations made within 24 hours of the session will be charged the full fee.

 I have a limited number of reduced fee sessions available for families on low incomes.
 Please contact me to discuss availability.